anticheat-test/anticheat-test.com-translations/README.md

 you also may see messages like "%s message" do not modify the "%s" this is used for formatting changing this will break the language

 for texture ids I use https://minecraft-heads.com if you find a head matching the language you can also use that

+Please ensure new languages are also setup in "loader_mappings.json" otherwise it wont be deployed to any servers

+Also make sure your JSON file is correct by running it through a parser [using a tool like this](https://jsonformatter.org/json-parser)